WebAssembly/threads/document/core/exec/runtime.rst

 A *memory instance* is the runtime representation of a linear :ref:`memory <syntax-mem>`.
-It records its original :ref:`memory type <syntax-memtype>` and takes one of two different forms depending on whether that type is :ref:`shared <syntax-shared>` or not.
+It records its original :ref:`memory type <syntax-memtype>` and takes one of two different shapes depending on whether that type is :ref:`shared <syntax-shared>` or not.
+It is an invariant of the semantics that the shape always matches the type.

 .. math::
    \begin{array}{llll}